amgarton47/CS62data-structures/Git_Lab/project/README.md

      ```
    * commit your changes
      ```
-     git commit file1.txt
+     git commit -m "STEP 3" file1.txt
      ```
-     And, again, enter a comment (including "STEP 3:") to describe
-     the changes you have made.
    * push these changes back to github
      ```
      git push
      ```
 * return to your personal branch
   ```
-  git checkout *person1*
+  git checkout person1
   ```

-At this point, both of the new personal branches are behind master ...
+At this point, both of the new personal branches are behind (i.e., are not up to date with) master ...
 giving rise to conflicts that will have to be reconciled in step 5.

 ### Step 4 - People do work in their own branches

-Each person, working on their own machine, _in their own branch_ will:
+Each person, working on their own computer, _in their own branch_ should:

 * create a new file (e.g. *person1.txt*) containing a line like:
   ```